 Appalling treatment of patients

-At the time these two patients were treated, four randomized controlled trials showed antibiotics longer than one more were not necessary or safe for Lyme disease.
-Even though no trial justified longterm antibiotic treatment, the demonstrably incompetent Dr. Sundaram prescribed it anyway.
+At the time these two patients were treated, four randomized controlled trials showed antibiotics longer than one more were not necessary nor safe for Lyme disease.
+Even though no trial justified long-term antibiotic treatment, the demonstrably incompetent Dr. Sundaram prescribed it anyway.

 Like the majority of victims of chronic Lyme quackery, both patients appeared to have no evidence to support a Lyme disease diagnosis at all.
 Sundaram decided one patient had Lyme based on CD57 testing, which was discredited in 2009.

 Sundaram wanted her patients to try Vitamin B-12 shots and “magnet treatments”.
 These treatments sound like snake oil.

 The following is excerpted from the 2017 Consent Agreement: